yuno-payments/yuno-docs/docs/Security and Compliance/card-verification.md

 }
 ```

-Access the [SDK integration](https://docs.y.uno/reference/enroll-payment-method-checkout) page for additional information related to the enrollment process.
+For more details about the enrollment process, see the [SDK integration](https://docs.y.uno/reference/enroll-payment-method-checkout) page.

 #### Direct integration

-To verify the card at the enrollment with the Direct integration, you will use the [Enroll Payment Method](ref:enroll-payment-method-api) endpoint.
-In addition to the `card_data` object, you need to provide the `verify`object.
-Inside of the `verify` object you define the `currency` and provide  `vault_on_success = true`.
-The code block below presents an example of card verification requests and responses using the [Enroll Payment Method](ref:enroll-payment-method-api).
+You can verify a card during enrollment using the direct integration.
+To do this, use the [Enroll payment method](ref:enroll-payment-method-api) endpoint.

+In your request, include both the `card_data` object and the `verify` object.
+Within the `verify` object, specify the `currency` and set `vault_on_success` to `true`.

+The following example shows a typical card verification request and response using the [Enroll payment method](ref:enroll-payment-method-api) endpoint.

 ```json Request
 {